 - A. Submittals shall be accompanied by a transmittal letter with the following information: - 1.
 Project name. - 2.
 Contractor's name. - 3.
 Date submitted. - 4.
 Description of items submitted; identify Work and product by Specification Section. - 5.
-Number of drawings and other pertinent data. - B. Provide blank space on each submittal for the Architect/Structural Engineer's review stamp. - C. Submit four prints of each shop drawing and four copies of other structural submittals. - D. Contractor shall direct specific attention on the submittal to any deviation from the Construction Documents.
+Number of drawings and other pertinent data. - B. Provide blank space on each submittal for the Architect/Structural Engineer's review stamp. - C. The type and number of submittals for each item shall be in accordance with Section 013300. - D. Contractor shall direct specific attention on the submittal to any deviation from the Construction Documents.